-The current intraday markets are covered by the Nordic power exchange NordPool in the Nordics and by EPEX, a French-German power exchange and NordPool in Germany.
+The current intraday markets are covered by the Nordic power exchange Nord Pool in the Nordics and by EPEX, a French-German power exchange, and Nord Pool in Germany.
 With the planned go-live of the Single European Cross-border Intraday Market Coupling (XBID) in Q1 2018 both power exchanges will provide their trading services in most European countries, thus enabling direct competition between trading platforms in the intraday market.
-As it is expected that the final countertrade model will be implemented from 2019, the following sections are in general written to reflect a situation with XBID, however, current applied methods are described when relevant.
+As it is expected that the final countertrade model will be implemented from 2019, the following sections are in general written to reflect a situation with XBID, however, currently applied methods are described when relevant.

-For Germany, the intraday market plays a different role than in Denmark.
+In Germany, the intraday market plays a different role than in Denmark.
 The intraday market is the only short-term market in Germany, where several products with different time resolutions are traded continuously.
-Since there is no voluntary bids in the regulating power market or a similar 'special regulations' market in Germany, there is a high liquidity in the intraday market.
+Since there are no voluntary bids in the regulating power market or a similar 'special regulations' market in Germany, there is a high liquidity in the intraday market.

 According to §13(1) Energiewirtschaftsgesetz (EnWG), the German TSOs are allowed to act on the short-term markets for exercising countertrade.
-In order to fulfill the obligations from the European REMIT legislation, all trades from TSOs have to be done from a special workplace.
-All trading processes are managed 24/7 by TenneT trading experts with special trading licenses.
+In order to fulfill the obligations from the EU Regulation 1227/2011 on wholesale energy market integrity and transparency "REMIT", all trades from TSOs have to be done from a special workplace.
+At TenneT, all trading processes are managed 24/7 by TenneT trading experts with special trading licenses.
 While exercising countertrade, TenneT is acting as a non-speculative and demand-driven market participant.
 In contrast to other profit-driven market participants, TenneT's trading activities are not based on complex trading strategies and algorithms.

-For the countertrade between Energinet and TenneT following the minimum capacities, TenneT starts trading the respective volumes on the German intraday market via a special workplace at approximately D-1 15:30.
+For the countertrade between Energinet and TenneT following the minimum capacities, TenneT currently starts trading the respective volumes on the German intraday market via a special workplace after the countertrade volumes are known (at approximately D-1 15:30).
+There are no special provisions on the way of trading regarding the timing and amount.
+It is up to the special workplace to decide on the trades depending on the respective intraday market situation.

 The volumes traded in the German and Nordic intraday markets are significantly different.
-EPEX SPOT Intraday DE/AT markets reached all-time high 20164 with a total of 41 TWh traded, whereas the Nordic Elbas market covering Denmark, Norway, Sweden, Finland, Lithuania, Latvia, Estonia and Germany total traded amounts reached 5 TWh in 20165.
+EPEX SPOT Intraday DE/AT markets reached all-time high 2016 with a total of 41 TWh traded, whereas in the Nordic Elbas market covering Denmark, Norway, Sweden, Finland, Lithuania, Latvia, Estonia and Germany total traded amounts reached 5 TWh in 2016.

-Liquidity in EPEX SPOT is considered enough to provide the necessary up- and downward regulation on the German side6.
+Liquidity in EPEX SPOT is considered enough to provide the necessary up- and downward regulation on the German side.

 By buying the necessary countertrade volumes in the intraday market, TenneT cannot determine the location and thus the impact on the overall grid of the activated production and consumption.
 From TenneT's point of view, this is not necessary as the Danish-German AC connection is a very special case in terms of topology.
-Since the border has a one-to-one correspondence between energy plants and physics, it is possible to perform a countertrade and have full physical effectiveness.
+Since the border has a one-to-one correspondence between power plants and physics, it is possible to perform a countertrade and have full physical effectiveness.
+The critical network elements in TenneT's control area for the border DK1-DE are located in the area around Hamburg.
+Since there is strongly limited production capacity north of Hamburg available, there is only a low risk of activating this capacity with intraday countertrading what is also proved by the experience from recent years.
 This implies that the additional upward and downward regulation required in Germany can be purchased at the intraday market.